The Test Facilities

 The test carriage is a manned high speed carriage and is used for traditional calm water tests and seakeeping tests.
 The towing post can be moved forward or aft depending on the model to be tested.

-The models to be tested in the hydrodynamic laboratory at Stadt Towing Tank are manufactured at our neighboring company Easy Form AS.
+The models used in the hydrodynamic laboratory at Stadt Towing Tank are manufactured at our neighboring company Easy Form AS.

-Hull model production are done with high accuracy and use of skilled experienced people.
-Two milling machines ensures quick model production and model adjustments if required.
+Hull model production is done with high accuracy and experienced personnel.
+Two milling machines ensure quick model production.
+With our model manufacturer in the building next door, required model adjustments are usually quickly performed.

-Propeller and propulsion system parts are machined in 5/6 axis machining center.
+Propeller and propulsion system parts are machined in 5/6 axis milling machine.
 Model details can be machined in lighter materials or 3D-printed.

 The basis for a good test model is a high quality 3D drawing.
-We can import most 3D CAD formats.
+We can import most 3D CAD formats and are experienced with hull or geometry adjustments.

 Special test models have been made by vacuum forming when specific strength/geometry consideration has been required.

-Ship models are made from the best suited material.
-Normally a combination of glassfiber and milling paste.
+Ship models are made from the best suited material, from PU foam to a combination of glassfiber and milling paste.

 Carbon fiber cast models are made for high speed light crafts where model dead weight is low.